50 Years of AMWUA: Longest Serving Executive Director Built Modern, Productive Organization

 Roger had a history of dealing with rural counties when he worked for the Arizona League of Cities and Towns and as deputy director of the Southeastern Arizona Governments Organization.
 As AMWUA’s executive director, he met with a La Paz County legislator to find a way to cool off this latest rural vs. urban water battle.
 The compromise began with legislation that would stop the cities from importing rural water.
 Then AMWUA devised a better way to backup future water supplies—storing some of their allocations of Colorado River water underground.

 AMWUA had helped the cities negotiate contracts with the Central Arizona Project (CAP), which began delivering Colorado River water to the cities in 1985.
 The cities would have the option to utilize those supplies to “recharge” Valley aquifers and later withdraw that water for future use.
 This idea sounded like a good approach to just about everyone – except legislators.
 When AMWUA introduced legislation, “You would have thought we were proposing some form of witchcraft,” Roger said.
-“I mean, they just thought it was some sort of slight of hand.”
+“I mean, they just thought it was some sort of sleight of hand.”

 Roger was determined to change their minds.
 With 132 Arizona State Legislators and their staff members in tow, AMWUA flew to Orange County, where they toured underground water storage sites, learning first-hand the successes that California water managers had in storing water in their aquifers.
 Senate President Bob Usdane and his fellow legislators quickly became supporters.